DingoDjango/AutocloseEventNotifications/README.md

 ![Autoclose Event Notifications](http://i.imgur.com/ocSigpw.png)

-Ever get tired of right-clicking those notifications like "New Lovers" or "Eclipse"?

-This mod automatically closes old notifications (default: after 12 in-game hours).

-By default, only good (blue) and non-urgent (yellow) notifications are closed.

-The mod includes an options menu (**Options > Mod Settings**).
+Automatically close old notifications ("letters") according to fully-configurable preferences.

+Choose which letter types are closed (good and non-urgent by default) and when.

+Mod preferences are found in **Options > Mod Settings**.